findy-network/findy-network.github.io/content/en/blog/gophercon-uk-2023/index.md

 to try the Service Weaver hands-on.
 The target was to build a full-blown web application with a web UI and a backend service from which the UI could request data.
 Other sections described testing the weaver components, routing from one service to another, and even calling external 3rd party services.

 The workshop suited me well;
 I could learn more than just listening to a presentation.
-Furthermore, the topic interested me, and I will dig into it more in the coming days.
-The workshop organizer promised that Google would invest in the product also in the future.
+Furthermore, the topic interested me, and I will dig into it more in the coming days to better understand which kind of projects would benefit from this kind of development model the most.
+The workshop organizer promises that Google will not stop investing in the product.
 They are searching for collaborators to get more feedback to develop the product further.

 ## UI development with Go